Eurovision Song Contest 1997

-The 1997 event would proved to be a watershed for the contest, with many aspects of this event leaving a lasting impact on future editions of Eurovision.
+The 1997 event would prove to be a watershed for the contest, with many aspects of this event leaving a lasting impact on future editions of Eurovision.
 These included: the first openly LGBT artist, Iceland's Paul Oscar, selected to compete in the event; changes to contest rules led to the abandonment of live musical accompaniment in future events; a successful trial of televoting in five countries led to widespread adoption for all countries in 1998.